 We carry out a number of consultations with the public on a variety of subjects throughout the year.
 These are all posted on the Cumbria-wide Have Your Say website.

-We are currently consulting on our revised policy on Pedlars and Street Trading.
-For more information and to submit a response go to our consultation site.
+We consulted on our revised policy on Pedlars and Street Trading.
+For more information go to our consultation site.

 Allerdale Borough Council is consulting on a revised guidance for toilet standards in cafes and restaurants.